delatbabel/test-branch-merge/README.md

 git push
 ```

 Note that this has also merged feature `f1` into `main`!
-This is because we created the `f4` branch in `develop` after we merged the `f1` branch to develop.
+This is because we created the `f4` branch in `develop` after we merged the `f1` branch to `develop`.
 So the merge of f4 into main picked up all of the commits that had been made to develop prior to `f4` being created, which included `f1` (but not `f3`).
 To resolve this we can use branch rebasing or use a release branch, which we will discuss next.

 ## What if you have already created f2 after f1 was merged, but don't want to merge the f1?